 Often is the case that those people engaging in therapy may be asked by friends, family members of partners questions such as ‘Why, can’t you just talk to me about these things?
 Why do you need to see a therapist’?
 The unique nature of the therapeutic relationship means that it is unlike those relationships we form and maintain in the real world.
 It is a relationship that is impartial, not based in the past or does not carry the judgements, feelings or dynamics that can be associated with our external relationships.

-What are the characteristics of the therapeutic relationship?
+What are the characteristics of the therapeutic alliance?

-The therapeutic relationship has many components, and varies between each individual relationship, however there are some common themes and characteristics which I have listed below.
+The relationship between client and therapist has many components, and varies between each individual relationship, however there are some common themes and characteristics which I have listed below.

 It is crucial that the therapist be a ‘real’ human being, meaning that they able to freely and deeply be themselves not an all-knowing expert.
 They must be a real person who can relate to another genuinely.